Nana & Kaoru

-Nana & Kaoru (ナナとカオル, Nana to Kaoru) is a Japanese erotic romantic comedy manga series written and illustrated by Ryuta Amazume.
+Nana & Kaoru (ナナとカオル, Nana to Kaoru) is a Japanese manga series written and illustrated by Ryuta Amazume.
 It was serialized on Hakusensha's seinen manga magazine Young Animal Arashi (2008–2009) and Young Animal (2009–2016), with its chapters collected in eighteen tankōbon volumes.
 Three other manga series have also been released, as well as an original video animation and two live action films.

 Plot

 Kaoru Sugimura is a 17-year-old virgin who has a sadomasochism fetish.
 He has always dreamt about an S&M relationship with his childhood friend and next-door neighbor Nana Chigusa, who is looked upon as perfect and is always the target of boys' eyes.
 Their relationship has somewhat deteriorated through the years, due to them hanging out with different people and because Kaoru is not taking his education too seriously.
 Nana has become very stressed at school, that a teacher suggests she find a way to relax.
 One day though, Kaoru's mother gives some of his S&M toys to Nana for safekeeping.
 Nana finds the leather one-piece that Kaoru bought and tries it on but accidentally locks herself in it and does not have the key.
 After Kaoru frees her of the one-piece, Nana soon discovers that the activity has caused her to relax and improve her academic performance.
 The two of them start engaging in more S&M activities which they call "breathers."
 The story follows their activities as they explore the world of S&M while keeping it a secret from some of their schoolmates and family.